elisemercury/Duplicate-Image-Finder/docs/04_resources/desktop.rst

 Basic Usage
 ^^^^^^^^^^

-To start a new search, open the difPy for Desktop app and click the "New Search".
+To start a new search, open the difPy for Desktop app and click the "New Search" button on the main menu.
 The search process is divided into two steps: (1) import folders and (2) configure search.

 .. _dsk_import: